 The preliminary arraignment often happens within a few hours of your arrest.
 It is here that your charges are formally read, and bail is determined.
 This process is usually somewhat quick, but it is still important to have a lawyer present.
 Our Philadelphia criminal defense lawyers can advocate for the least restrictive bail possible and hopefully get you home to your family.

-At this hearing, a preliminary hearing date is scheduled for felonies, and a trial date is scheduled for felonies.
+At this hearing, a preliminary hearing date is scheduled for felonies, and a trial date may be scheduled.
 This is generally where criminal processing ends and preparations for your next hearing begin.
+However, if your Miranda rights or other rights were violated when you were arrested or questioned by the police, your lawyer can immediately begin working to defend you.

 Call Our Philadelphia Criminal Defense Attorneys for Help

-If you or someone you care about has been arrested or will be arrested soon, you should contact our Bucks County criminal defense lawyers immediately.
-Our legal team will help you protect and assert your rights throughout criminal processing.
-For a free case evaluation, call The Law Offices of Lloyd Long at (215) 302-0171.
+If you or someone you care about has been arrested, you should contact our Bucks County criminal defense lawyers immediately.
+We will help you protect and assert your rights throughout criminal processing.
+For a free case evaluation, call The Liberty Law Team at (215) 826-3314.